Brian Kelly (American football coach): 2016 season

-In 2016, Notre Dame finished 4–8, which was its worst record in a decade.
+Notre Dame's season started with #10 ranking in the AP Poll.
+Their first game was a back-and-forth 2OT 50–47 loss to Texas.
 Kelly's Irish lost three games in which they held a double-digit first-half lead, while also losing three games to teams who were not bowl-eligible in 2016.
 In particular, Kelly faced criticism after a 10–3 loss to NC State.
-In this game, Kelly called 31 passing plays in Hurricane Matthew, resulting in 17 incompletions, 5 sacks, and only 113 yards of total offense.
+In this game, Kelly called 31 passing plays in Hurricane Matthew, resulting in 17 incompletions, five sacks, and only 113 yards of total offense.
 Notre Dame brought about a change in their defense by firing their defensive coordinator Brian VanGorder after a 38–35 home loss to Duke.
+In 2016, Notre Dame finished 4–8, which was its worst record in a decade.

 2017 season

-In 2017, the Irish bounced back from a 4–8 season by going 10–3, including a win over the LSU Tigers in the Citrus Bowl.
 The Irish were considered to be playoff contenders for the majority of the season despite a 20–19 early loss to the Georgia Bulldogs, who went on to win the SEC Championship.
 The Irish continued to do well on the strength of running back and Heisman Trophy hopeful Josh Adams's performance.
-The Irish were 8–1 before dropping 2 of their last 3 games to Miami and Stanford.
-The team had two offensive linemen drafted in the top 10 of the 2018 NFL Draft, Quenton Nelson by the Indianapolis Colts and Mike McGlinchey by the San Francisco 49ers.
+The Irish were 8–1 before dropping two of their last three games to Miami and Stanford.
+In 2017, the Irish bounced back from a 4–8 season by going 10–3, including a win over the #16 LSU Tigers in the Citrus Bowl.
+The team had two offensive linemen drafted in the top 10 of the 2018 NFL draft, Quenton Nelson by the Indianapolis Colts and Mike McGlinchey by the San Francisco 49ers.

 2018 season

 The Irish opened the 2018 season at home against Michigan and won, 24–17.
-The Irish then won the remainder of their regular season games, including victories over Stanford, Virginia Tech, Syracuse, and Northwestern.
+The Irish then won the remainder of their regular season games, including victories over #7 Stanford, #24 Virginia Tech, #12 Syracuse, and Northwestern.
 This led to Notre Dame's first undefeated regular season since 2012.
-They were ranked #3 in the nation by the College Football Playoff committee as of December 2, 2018 and selected to play in the College Football Playoff Semifinal at the Goodyear Cotton Bowl Classic against Clemson on December 29, 2018.
+They were ranked #3 in the nation by the College Football Playoff committee as of December 2, 2018, and selected to play in the College Football Playoff Semifinal at the Goodyear Cotton Bowl Classic against Clemson on December 29, 2018.
 Notre Dame's undefeated streak came to an end after losing to Clemson 30–3 to finish the season at 12–1.
-Clemson would go on to defeat Alabama 44–16 in the 2019 College Football Playoff National Championship.
+He was named AP Coach of the Year and Home Depot Coach of the Year for the 2018 season.

 2019 season

-The Irish lost regular season games to Georgia and Michigan but beat their other nine opponents.
-They also won the Camping World Bowl over Iowa State.
+Kelly and the Fighting Irish started off the season with a #9 ranking in the AP Poll.
+Notre Dame won their first two games before dropping a 23–17 result to #3 Georgia.
+Notre Dame won their next three games before dropping a 45–14 game to #19 Michigan.
+Notre Dame closed out the regular season with victories in their last five games.
+Notre Dame won the Camping World Bowl 33–9 over Iowa State.